curl/curl/docs/libcurl/opts/CURLINFO_CERTINFO.md

 See also the *certinfo.c* example.

-# AVAILABILITY
+# NOTES

-This option is only working in libcurl built with OpenSSL, GnuTLS, Schannel, Secure Transport or mbedTLS.
 GnuTLS support added in 7.42.0.
 Schannel support added in 7.50.0.
 Secure Transport support added in 7.79.0. mbedTLS support added in 8.9.0.

-Added in 7.19.1

 # RETURN VALUE